 Our work in Cuba

-EDF is one of the few U.S. organizations that since 2000 have built the strong local relationships essential to success.
+Since 2000, EDF has been one of the few U.S. organizations that have built the strong local relationships essential to success.
 Our scientists supported Cuban colleagues in the design of a nationwide network of more than 100 marine protected areas and have partnered with Cuba's leading marine scientists, conservationists, and fishing communities to address other issues as well.

 EDF and our partners are studying sharks in Cuban waters and have helped develop and implement the first-ever National Plan of Action for Shark Conservation and Management.
 This plan includes harvest controls, protected areas and management tools designed to safeguard this top-predator animal essential for healthy marine ecosystems.